africanecMorj/-horrorscope-Weather-report/README.md

 Programe which show weather;

 How to run:
-open index.html in whatever (for example Google Chrome);
+open index.html in whatever browser (for example Google Chrome);

 Technology:
 js,